 You should wash a bed bug bite with soap and water, apply some ice, and use an antihistamine cream or no-itch cream.
 Check out Brave Soldier antiseptic cream: it's the best no-itch, no infection, no-scar wound treatment around.

-The most important thing here is not. to. scratch.
-These bites are itchy and the more you scratch them, the more likely it is that they'll become and open wound and get infected.
+The most important thing here is not to scratch.
+These bites are itchy and the more you scratch them, the more likely it is that they'll become an open wound and get infected.

 If a bed bug bite gets infected while you're traveling (gets very tender, feels hot, and starts oozing yellow, white or greenish goo), you should consider seeing a doctor.
-I've seen doctors abroad when I'm sick -- it's been easier and less expensive for me than seeing U.S. doctors, and I got well every time.
 If you're not able to see a doctor and are traveling with antibiotics, consider taking a course if you're 100% convinced it's an infection.

 What Do Bedbugs Look Like?